All About Ella’s Face Painting Business

 How is her business set up?
 Bank/ Venmo, etc.

-She accepts cash, checks, and Venmo (she just uses my Venmo account) and has a spreadsheet where she tracks how much she makes and her expenses.
+She accepts cash, checks, and Venmo and has a spreadsheet where she tracks how much she makes and her expenses.

 Is she still doing the cookie dough business too?

-No – she stopped that sometime last year.
+No – she stopped that when she started getting into face painting.
 She’s found face painting more lucrative and more fun.
 (Details about her cookie dough business here).

 How did she figure out how much to charge for events and for things like the neighborhood party?

 It’s kind of a guessing game and there’s no single correct answer (just like the grocery store sells a dozen doughnuts for $6-7 and a fancy bakery sells a dozen doughnuts for $25-30).
-She’s played around with anywhere from $3-5 per child and settled on $3 as the one that currently is the most successful and a flat hourly rate for events of $40-50.
+She’s played around with anywhere from $3-12 per child depending on how complex the design is and a flat hourly rate for events and parties of $70-80 (she started at about $40/hour three years ago).

 What kind of events has she done?
 How big were they?